 2. In early June, when the Battle of Okinawa was lost, when their own studies showed

-them the war could not continue, peace initiative could have been launched.
-Foreign Minister Molotov had notiifed Japan on April 5 that the Japan-Soviet Neutrality Pact would not be renewed; the Germans had surrendered unconditionally on May 7-8 leaving Japan completely islolated--this was a good time to open up direct negotiations with the US and the UK.
+them the war could not continue, peace initiatives could have been launched.
+Foreign Minister Molotov had notified Japan on April 5 that the Japan-Soviet Neutrality Pact would not be renewed; the Germans had surrendered unconditionally on May 7-8 leaving Japan completely islolated--this was a good time to open up direct negotiations with the US and the UK.

 3. Again, on July 27-28 when Potsdam Declaration arrived, it was an appropriate time for a response.
 But pinning their hopes